A monthly festival featuring...

 - Great people!

-Open in Fine Arts 120 for your browsing and shopping pleasure, including student made work from IU's Ceramics, Metals, Painting, Printmaking, and Textiles Guilds.
+Staff will be at the Maker’s Stations to answer all your questions, and the shop will be open in Fine Arts 120 for your browsing and shopping pleasure, including student made work from IU’s Ceramics, Metals, Painting, Printmaking, and Textiles Guilds.

 Explore three outdoor sculptures on this quick guided tour in the arts circle area.
 Meet at the art museum activity booth.
 Tours limited to 15 minutes. | 5:15 p.m., 5:30 p.m., 5:45 p.m., 6:00 p.m.